Uromi: Religion and belief

 Uromi traditional religion has many similarities to the Bini traditional religion, even though Westernization has caused Christianity and Islamic influence.
-And of course, this is because originally the Esans hails from the Benin Kingdom.

 Esan religion has so many deities, which among them are:

-Osanobua: which actually is the main and really Edo-Esan god.
+Osanobua: which actually is the main and really Esan God.
 This name was adopted into Christianity as God, and thus the meaning and the translation for God in Esanland is Osanobua.

-Eshu: This is the Esan trickster god.
+Esu/Oju: This is the Esan trickster god.
 This god is related with the Yoruba and Edo myth.
 This name "Eshu" was also adopted into the Western religion, which is translated as Satan by Christian missionaries.

 Osun: This is the Esan god of medicine.
-This is god can also be said to be related to the Yoruba deity (known as osun).
+This god can also be said to be related to the Yoruba deity (known as Osun).
 This is where the surname "Olokun" known as the "son of medicine" originated from.

 Festivals

 Talking about Uromi, we must mention some of the traditional festivals with the knowledge that Uromi people value their tradition so much.
 Speaking on one of the festivals known as OTO-UROMI and briefly on Amukpe.

 As the name implies, Oto-Uromi (Uromi land) is celebrated in the month of July or early August.
 This celebration is done to appease the land of Uromi in order for good harvest.
 The date for this festival is always a market day, fixed by the Onojie of Uromi who acts on the advice of his Chiefs.
 The people are given a notice of 15 days after the announcement of the date for the purpose of preparation.

 It is a custom that no one goes to the farm on the day of celebration.
 The ceremony is performed on a chosen spot by Iwienbola people.
 To appease the land or the soil, these items are brought; Four sticks of chalk, four kola-nuts, cowries, ripe pumpkin and a dog.
 The people merry, sharing gifts among themselves, most especially, in every home, women send gift to their husbands for giving them portion of the farm for the year.
 After the festival, the Onojie of Uromi summons his elders and chiefs and through them appreciates the people for making the celebration a success.

 Another festival celebrated in Uromi is the Amukpe festival which is celebrated yearly during the month of August.
 It is always a day celebration which is meant to usher in new yams.
+This is also called Ihuan or Ihunlan in some villages.
+It is widely celebrated by each village indigenes that make up Uromi at their designated date of the year, usually within the harvest period of the summer season.
+The celebrating village usually attract a large number of visitors and well-wishers from the neighboring villages, towns and cities.
+The ceremonies are accompanied by large displays of fanfares.

 Geography

-The city of Uromi lies in north-eastern Esan in Edo State, Nigeria, located on longitude 3° 24' E and latitude 6° 27' N. Almost the whole of the city is covered with land.
+The city of Uromi lies in north-eastern Esan in Edo State, Nigeria, on longitude 3° 24' E and latitude 6° 27' N. Almost the whole of the city is covered with land.